 Qualified library staff are available to answer enquiries and offer assistance with research.
 They can be found in the Library Office on the ground floor.

 The Common Room on the first floor offers a space for relaxation and interaction with other readers.
 Eating and drinking are permitted in this room, and readers can also browse current issues of periodicals and selected recent acquisitions of books.
 Please be aware that use of the Common Room is currently restricted to three people at any one time, and that the provision of tea/coffee and daily newspapers has been suspended until further notice.

 Internet access is provided via the computer terminals in the reading rooms (according to the library’s Internet Use Guidelines), and WiFi is free of charge to registered users.
 Please enquire at reception to receive a password.

 A cloakroom with lockers for readers’ coats and bags can be found on the ground floor.
 Keys must be handed in at Reception if readers wish to leave the building during their visit, and all lockers must be emptied overnight.

-There are facilities for photocopying or scanning to personal USB or mobile devices.
+There are facilities for scanning to personal USB or mobile devices.
 A reader-printer and scanner is available for microfilm and microfiche resources.
 Digital cameras can be used to photograph books provided the flash is turned off.

 Readers are responsible for complying with UK copyright law.